FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.

+     **RC2 data from 2n-icx test bed used for coverage tests**: As there is only one 2n-icx test bed and the amount of tests is similar as for 2n-skx (4 test beds), we deciced to use rc2 coverage data.

 #.
 TEST FRAMEWORK

    - **CSIT test environment** version has been updated to ver.
 9, see